robriks/The-FTX-Saga/WTFSBFTX.md

 Hefty debts riding on a low-utility, low-liquidity token that are issued by the borrower themselves? 😔

-In light of this information made public by CoinDesk, the Binance CEO, CZ, publicly tweeted they would be selling their FTT allocation (Binance was an early backer of FTX) to the tune of $600 million.
+In light of this information made public by CoinDesk, the Binance CEO, CZ, publicly tweeted they would be selling their FTT allocation to the tune of $600 million (Binance was an early backer of FTX).
 It doesn't take much sleuthing to realize the FTT market could not handle the unloading of such a large position without significant downside volatility. 📉📉📉

 ![image](./assets/cz.PNG)